Sadako (film): Plot

-While taking a ferry to the island, Mayu warns Ishida that circumstances regarding the mysterious little girl's upbringing somehow resurrected Sadako's curse.
-At the cave, Mayu and Ishida meet an old woman who tells them unwanted babies were left to die inside the shrine and Sadako feeds on their souls.
-Mayu mentions that she and her brother grew up as orphans and wonders if she and Kazuma were called by Sadako to gather in the cave shrine with other abandoned spirits.
-Despite warnings about high tide, Mayu and Ishida investigate the cave at night.
+Mayu connects Ishida's notes to Sadako's origin and concludes Sadako was born on Oshima Island.
+While taking a ferry to the island, Mayu warns Ishida that circumstances regarding the mysterious little girl's upbringing resurrected Sadako's curse.
+Mayu and Ishida come across an old woman in the cave, who reveals that unwanted babies are abandoned and left to die inside the shrine, and Sadako feeds on their souls.
+Mayu, who grew up as an orphan along with her brother, wonders if she and Kazuma were also called by Sadako to gather in the cave shrine with other abandoned spirits.
+To investigate this further, Mayu and Ishida explore the cave at night.
 A ghostly hand pulls Mayu through a rock pile, leaving Ishida outside.
-Mayu learns Shizuko Yamamura actually abandoned her daughter when she sees a vision of the woman leaving Sadako in the cave as an infant.
-Sadako survived, which is how she manifested her power.

-A vision of the mysterious little girl appears.
-Writhing bodies rise out of a pool to begin pulling the girl underwater.
-Mayu embraces the girl, pledges to care for her, and pleads with her to fight back.
-Back at the hospital at the same time, the little girl comes out of her coma.
+Mayu learns that Sadako's mother, Shizuko, abandoned her daughter, but Sadako survived, which is how she manifested her power.
+A vision of the little girl appears.
+Writhing bodies rise out of a pool and begin pulling the girl underwater.
+Mayu embraces the girl and pleads with her to fight back.
+Back at the hospital, the little girl comes out of her coma.
 Mayu sees the skulls and bones underwater as the vision of the girl vanishes.
-Ishida finally gets into the cave.
-He and Mayu find Kazuma.
-As the full moon aligns with a circular opening overhead, Sadako rises to attack Mayu.
-Kazuma sacrifices himself to rescue his sister.
-Sadako drowns Kazuma underwater.
+Ishida finally gets into the cave, and he and Mayu find Kazuma.
+Sadako rises to attack Mayu, but Kazuma allows Sadako to drown him instead, sacrificing himself to save Mayu.

-Now mentally unstable, Mayu recovers as a patient in her former hospital.
-Before being discharged, the little girl thanks Mayu for helping her come out of her coma.
-Left alone afterward, Mayu flinches at the sound of dripping water.
+Afterward, Mayu recovers in her former hospital.
+Before being discharged, the little girl thanks Mayu for helping her.
+When Mayu is alone, Sadako appears in her hospital room, throwing open her privacy curtain and killing her.